kerwinloukusa/sudoku/README.md

 # Sudoku Solver
-A simple python sudoku solver using backtracking
+A simple python sudoku solver using backtracking:

 * puzzles are read using pandas/numpy from CSV
 * output is also written to csv